-The Nest Aware subscription not only activates the facial recognition feature of your doorbell but also allows you to enjoy video recordings round the clock.
+The Nest Aware subscription (read my full Aware review here!) not only activates the facial recognition feature of your doorbell but also allows you to enjoy video recordings round the clock.
 You can, however, store still images for free.

 Comparing the Nest Hello Doorbell with existing HD video doorbells

 The Nest Hello Doorbell’s set of features sounds pretty much like what other video doorbells are currently offering, most notably the Ring Video Doorbell 2 and Skybell HD.

 The similar features shared by all three doorbell models include: HD video, a wide field of view, live video streaming, accessible via a mobile app, motion detection, and night vision.

 However, only Nest Hello Doorbell has facial recognition, which should be the new doorbell’s differentiating factor.
 These three doorbells also have different form factors.